twilight21/gitintro/README.md

 ```
 git commit -m "added my first file to git"
 ```
 Each commit must have a message attached to it, that's the part after `-m` and in quotes.
-This is to let others know what the important changes have been made in your files.
+This is to let others know what important changes have been made in your files.
 If you want to write longer commit messages, you can just type `git commit` and git will open a text editor for you to type your message.
 When you're done, save and close your editor, and git will make your commit.

 Let's try `git status` again.
 You should see
 ```